 Xiaomi has created a cult of followers in India and recently snatched Samsung’s crown as the biggest smartphone seller in the country.
-This reputation is something that Xiaomi has earned by incessantly producing – and also deserves the credit for starting the trend – smartphones with great specs at prices that do much more than intrigue, and its latest product – the Redmi Note 5 Pro – is perfectly in line.
+This reputation is something that Xiaomi has earned by incessantly producing – and also deserves the credit for starting the trend – smartphones with great specs at prices that do much more than intrigue, and its latest budget smartphone – the Redmi Note 5 Pro – is perfectly in line.

 Top 7 Redmi Note 5 Pro Alternatives

 1. Asus ZenFone Max Pro M1

 One of the best alternatives to the Redmi Note 5 Pro is the Asus ZenFone Max Pro M1.
 Launched recently, the Asus ZenFone Max Pro’s design is quite similar to Xiaomi’s Redmi Note 5 and Note 5 Pro, especially from the front, thanks to the 18:9 display and similarly sized bezels.
 The Asus ZenFone Max Pro M1 features a 5.99-inch Full HD+ (2160 x 1080) display, with decent brightness and color reproduction.
 Under the hood, the ZenFone Max Pro M1 comes with the Octa-core Snapdragon 636 processor with up to 4 GB RAM and up to 64 GB storage.